PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Window.extend_layout
 * Graph.change_coordinates - realtime change of coordinate systems for the Graph element
 * theme_text_element_background_color - new function to expose this setting
-* Radio & Checkbox colors changed to be ligher/darker than background
+* Radio & Checkbox colors changed to be lighter/darker than background
 * Progress bar - allow updates of value > max value
 * Output element does deletes now so that cleanup works.
 Can use in multiple windows as a result
 * DrawArc (draw_arc) - New width / line width parameter
 * RGB does more error checking, converts types
 * More descriptive errors for find element
-* popup_error used interally now sets keep on top
+* popup_error used internally now sets keep on top
 * Element Re-use wording changed so that it's clear the element is the problem not the layout when re-use detected
 * Window.Close (Window.close) - fix for not immediately seeing the window disappear on Linux when clicking "X"
-* Window.BringToFront (bring_to_front) - on Windows needed to use topmost to bring window to front insteade of lift
+* Window.BringToFront (bring_to_front) - on Windows needed to use topmost to bring window to front instead of lift
 * Multiline Scrollbar - removed the scrollbar color.
 It doesn't work on Windows so keeping consistent
 * Changed how Debug Windows are created.
 Uses finalize now instead of the read non-blocking
 * Fix for Debug Window being closed by X causing main window to also close